My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 3. And finally dried in the sun

-Dyeing takes a long time, after a first mechanical impression to fix the color, there is a second one which is done by hand.
-It gives this aged and irregular appearance that is so cool.
+Dyeing takes a lot of time, after a first mechanical printing to fix the color, there is a second one which is done by hand.
+It allows to give this aged and irregular aspect so cool.
 And since a picture is worth a thousand words, we show you a video:

 This material is perfect for the jungle because it offers: